TheDataByte/LinearRegression_R/README.md

 Calling `summary()` will give you a description of your model.

-Linear regression can help you capture the general trend of your data, but if the R-squared values is less than 0.7, it's not going to be very much good for making predictions.
+Linear regression can help you capture the general trend of your data, but if the r<sup>2</sup> value is less than 0.7, it's not going to be very much good for making predictions.

 ![Graph_2022_YTD](Images/R_Graph_TSLA_2022_YTD.PNG)